cheekstain/maze/DESIGN.md

 ### Major Data Structures
 `maze_t` is a struct representing the maze itself, represented by a two-dimensional array of `mazesquare_t` objects, each of which contains information about the walls, tags, and avatars within it (see mazestruct.c for more info about each of these structures).

-`avatar_t` is a struct, which hold information about a given avatar such as its ID, the current `path_id` of the avatar and the `avatarID` of the avatar that it is following.
+`avatar_t` is a struct, which hold information about a given avatar such as its ID, the current `step_count` of the avatar and the `avatarID` of the avatar that it is following.

 `avatars` is a `set_t` data structure which stores information about each avatar that is relevant in algorithmically determining the next best move of each avatar.
 It takes the `avatarID` as keys, holding `avatar_t` items.